-With the recent announcement that the lockdown in the UK is continuing for at least another 3 weeks, the reality of working from home, and juggling home and work life, has become longer term for us all.
+With the changes to the way that many of us are now working, the reality of working from home, and juggling home and work life, has become a common concern.

-We are all experiencing how hard it can be to work from home – hard to switch off, hard to have proper breaks and hard to stay connected with people in the same way.
+We have all experienced how hard it can be to work from home – hard to switch off, hard to have proper breaks and hard to stay connected with people in the same way.
 All of us feel like this every now and then, so its important to take a moment to acknowledge this.

 In our services, we use the principles of Applied Behaviour Analysis to support our learners in having more choice in their lives, and ultimately becoming more independent; we also apply these principles to our own lives, and believe they can have benefit for lots of people.
 Below we’ve provided some suggestions from one of our Supervisors on how you can apply these principles at home.